-'I am a Japanese American woman.
+Isabella Hom from Troy, Mich., recently became an Eagle Scout as part of BSA Scouting's inaugural female class.
+PHOTOS: COURTESY OF THE HOM FAMILY 'I See You' s 'I am a Japanese American woman.
 I am second generation.
-I am a daughter of immigrants.'

-- Yumi Sakugawa
+I am a daughter of immigrants.' - Yumi Sakugawa As a young child, the artist filled notebooks with drawings. r a At 20, Sakugawa wrote about her comingof-age experience or Seijinshiki, and she later used the photo for her "Memoirs of a Non-Geisha" columns.

+Before becoming a celebrated artist, Yumi Sakugawa cut her teeth in community work and laid bare her soul in the pages of this very newspaper.
 PHOTO: DAKOTA LEE STROUD

-At 20, Sakugawa wrote about her coming-of-age experience or Seijinshiki, and she later used the photo for her "Memoirs of a Non-Geisha" columns.
-COMMUNITY'S CHILD: COMIC ARTIST ON RACISM, IDENTITY AND ART Before becoming a celebrated artist, Yumi Sakugawa cut her teeth in community work and laid bare her soul in the pages of this very newspaper.
-"Memoirs of a Non-Geisha" ran in the Pacific Citizen from 2006-10.
+'I Am Not

+Heartbreak"

+Afraid of

 In 2004, Sakugawa participated in Los Angeles' Nikkei Community Internship, a program that places young Japanese Americans in paid internships with JA community organizations.
+PHOTO: COURTESY OF

 PHOTO: COURTESY OF AMY PHILLIPS

+YOU CAN ALSO DECIDE WHAT YOU WANT TO FOCUS ON WHEN YOU

+ARE MEDITATING ...

+Sakugawa's art also centers on healing and self-love.